omnetpp/docs.omnetpp.org/tictoc/index.md

 After successfully building and launching your simulation, you should see a new GUI window appear, similar to the one in the screenshot below.
-The window belongs to *Qtenv*, the main @opp simulation runtime GUI.
+The window belongs to *Qtenv*, the main OMNeT++ simulation runtime GUI.
 You should also see the network containing *tic* and *toc* displayed graphically in the main area.